-I like grapeseed oil, canola oil, etc., if you have access to a market that carries middle eastern products, you will find grapeseed oil at very reasonable prices.
+I like grapeseed oil, sunflower oil or my new favorite, rice bran oil, etc., if you have access to a market that carries middle eastern products, you will find grapeseed oil at very reasonable prices.

 Season with salt and pepper, add the herbs and spices that you like.

 If you have a favorite commercial spice blend, use that.